satellite-image-deep-learning/techniques/README.md

 # State of the art
 What are companies doing?
-* Many using AWS S3 backend for image storage, see [DigitalGlobe](http://blog.digitalglobe.com/developers/cloud-optimized-geotiffs-and-the-path-to-accessible-satellite-imagery-analytics/). some have these integrated with (likely) Geoserver, e.g. [Planet](https://github.com/planetlabs).
-Just speculating, but a [serverless pipeline](https://github.com/aws-samples/amazon-rekognition-video-analyzer) appears to be the way to go.
-For simplifying deployment services like [Algorithmia](https://algorithmia.com/) may be useful
+* Overall many using AWS S3 backend for image storage.
+Just speculating, but a [serverless pipeline](https://github.com/aws-samples/amazon-rekognition-video-analyzer) appears to be where companies are headed for routine compute tasks, whilst providing a Jupyter notebook approach for custom analysis.
+* DigitalGlobe have a cloud hosted Jupyter notebook platform called [GBDX](https://platform.digitalglobe.com/gbdx/).
+* Planet have a [Jupyter notebook platform](https://developers.planet.com/) which can be deployed locally and requires an API key.
+They have a python wrapper to their rest API (which is possibly a wrapper around Geoserver?).

+# Interesting projects
 * Pangeo - resources for parallel processing of images http://pangeo.io/index.html
 * Open Data Cube - serve up cubes of data https://www.opendatacube.org/
 * [Process Satellite data using AWS Lambda functions](https://github.com/RemotePixel/remotepixel-api)